phaserjs/phaser/README.md

 ### CocoonJS Specific Updates

 * Wrapped all touch, keyboard, mouse and fulscreen events that CocoonJS doesn't support in conditional checks to avoid Warnings.
+* Forces use of a Canvas Renderer under CocoonJS automatically.
+* The SoundManager no longer requires a touch to unlock it, defaults to unlocked.

 ### New Features